ADHD and Anger: What’s the Relationship?

 Concluding Remarks

-Christians should always critically assess any ADHD diagnosis given by a medical professional and would be wise to survey all available treatments when seeking out ways to help their child’s condition.
-There are many beneficiaries to the medicalization of ADHD in children and indications are that the medical industry frequently undermines the role of parents and family and interferes with their attempts at Biblical children-rearing.
+Christians should always critically assess any ADHD diagnosis given by a medical professional and would be wise to survey all available treatments when seeking ways to help their child’s condition.
+There are many beneficiaries to the medicalization of ADHD in children, and indications are that the medical industry frequently undermines the role of parents and family and interferes with their attempts at Biblical child-rearing.
+Newport Beach Christian Counseling can provide a faith-based approach to navigating ADHD diagnoses and treatments while supporting Biblical parenting principles.

 Too often, parents are effectively “drugging” their children, having been told that their kids have a “brain disease.”
 But we must be critical of the evidence for this assertion.
 Many believe that inattentive or impulsive children are simply in need of well-rounded parental discipline, guidance, and love rather than serious medical intervention.
 God loves these kids, and he wants them to grow into all He has planned for them.
 With this mind, parents should think carefully about reaching for prescriptions and should take careful thought when seeking treatment for their child.